davideicardi/search-crawler/README.md

 - Node.Js (>= 0.10.28)
 - MongoDb (>= 2.6)

-You can install it in any operating system that support the above components, Windows or Linux.
+You can install it in any operating system that support the above components, Windows, Linux or Mac.

 You can get the latest version of search-crawler at github.
 To install a node.js application you can run the following command inside the folder